MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-regional-org.md

 5. Review the [Adopt policy-driven guardrails guidance](../enterprise-scale/dine-guidance.md) to understand how to minimize disruption to applications and services during the migration.

-6. (Optional) Work with application or service teams to migrate the workloads deployed in the original subscriptions into new Azure subscriptions, per the guidance in [Transition existing Azure environments to the Azure landing zone conceptual architecture](./../enterprise-scale/transition.md#moving-resources-in-azure).
-They can be placed into the newly deployed Azure landing zone conceptual architecture management group hierarchy under the correct management group – corporate or online.
+6. (Optional) Work with application or service teams to migrate the workloads deployed in the original subscriptions into new Azure subscriptions.
+For more information, see [Transition existing Azure environments to the Azure landing zone conceptual architecture](./../enterprise-scale/transition.md#moving-resources-in-azure).
+You can place workloads into the newly deployed Azure landing zone conceptual architecture management group hierarchy under the correct management group, such as *corporate* or *online*.

-   Review the policy section in [Transition existing Azure environments to the Azure landing zone conceptual architecture](./../enterprise-scale/transition.md#policy) for details about the effect on resources when migrating.
-Eventually, the existing Azure subscription can be canceled and placed in the decommissioned management group.
+   For details about the effect on resources when migrating, see [Transition existing Azure environments to the Azure landing zone conceptual architecture](./../enterprise-scale/transition.md#policy).
+Eventually, you can cancel the existing Azure subscription and place it in the decommissioned management group.

    > [!NOTE]
    > You don't necessarily have to migrate the existing applications or services into new landing zones, or Azure subscriptions.

-7. Create new Azure subscriptions to provide landing zones that can support new applications/workloads.
-Place them under the proper management group (corporate or online).
+7. Create new Azure subscriptions to provide landing zones that can support new applications and workloads.
+Place them under the proper management group, such as *corporate* or *online*.

 8. Review [Readying your landing zone for migration guidance](../.././migrate/azure-migration-guide/ready-alz.md).